atibp1722/python-stats/README.md

 Statistics 3- includes concept of inferential statistics; hypothesis testing, correlation and anova with implementation works.

 Regression Analysis- includes concepts of linear, multiple linear and logistic regression analysis with implementation works.

+NOTE: All programs are done using Anaconda2, so the versions of libraries are not the latest so there might be some issues and or warnings related to it.